saadii007/Crime-reporting-System/README.md

 ![image-006](https://github.com/saadii007/Crime-reporting-System/assets/126228618/a2543144-141f-4dbf-a43f-68806b8cbb8e)

-To run this project, you must have installed a virtual server i.e XAMPP on your PC (for Windows).
+To run this project you must have installed a virtual server i.e XAMPP on your PC.

 1st Step: Extract file